adhusch/PaCER/docs/README.md

    * **EXAMPLE_5_1.m** - Continues EXAMPLE_5 by **integrating MRTrix fibertracking results** and plotting corticospinal tract streamlines along with electrodes and subcortical atlas segmentations.

 ### Questions
-Feel free to drop a note to mail@andreashusch.de
+Feel free to drop a note to https://github.com/adhusch/

 ### Acknowledgement
+This work was made possible by a Aide à la Formation Recherche grant (AFR) to Andreas Husch by the Luxembourg National Research (FNR).

-PaCER is packaged with some external toolboxes for convenience.
+PaCER is packaged with some free external toolboxes and scripts for convenience.
 Please see the "toolboxes" folder and the respective LICENSE files for details.